The Weighted $L^p$ Minkowski Problem: The Small Mass Regime

-We follow the usual notation that $h_i = \partial_i h$ and $h_{ij}=\partial^2_{ij} h$. \begin{definition} For a given nonnegative function $f\in C(\sn)$, nonnegative, decreasing $\psi\in C^{1}((0,\infty))$ and $p\in \R$, we say $h$ solves \eqref{eq:Monge-Ampere equation_2} for the triple $(f,p,\psi)$ if \begin{enumerate} \item $h\in C^{2}(\sn),$ \item if $h$ is nonnegative, convex and $1$-homogeneously extended to $\R^n$ \item and \eqref{eq:Monge-Ampere equation_2} holds true. \end{enumerate} \end{definition} In the next lemma, we first consider the case when $f$ is a constant; this is the so-called isotropic curvature problem.
+In the next lemma, we first consider the case when $f$ is a constant; this is the so-called isotropic curvature problem.
 Recently, Ivaki and Milman \cite{IM23}, in a swooping \textit{triumph}, established the following concerning solutions to isotropic curvature problems.

 \begin{proposition}[Solution to isotropic curvature problems, Theorem 1.3 in \cite{IM23}] Suppose $K\in\kne$ and that $\partial K$ is smooth, strictly convex and has strictly positive Gauss curvature $\kappa$.